 Rainfall from season to season varies slightly more than the temperatures do.
 Summer months tend to be drier while winter months tend to get more rain.

 - DAY ONE: Visit Hilo and the Tsunami Museum

 - DAY THREE: Kealakekua Bay, the Captain Cook memorial, and black beach

 Our flight brought us into the 2nd largest town on the Hawaii, Hilo, which is situated on the east coast.
-It’s location on windward side of Hawaii means it it buffeted by the Trade Winds and rain is more than plentiful, resulting in an area with a lush covering of vegetation; grasses, ferns, palms and trees.
-Most people seem to prefer to live on the leeward side of the Island so we are relatively isolated here – if you can put up with the rain it is blissful.
+Its location on the windward side of Hawaii means it buffeted by the Trade Winds and rain is more than plentiful, resulting in an area with a lush covering of vegetation; grasses, ferns, palms and trees.
+Most people seem to prefer to live on the leeward side of the Island, so we are relatively isolated here – if you can put up with the rain it is blissful.